Our Educational Mission

 - Academic WorldQuest™ is for teams of four high school students who answer multiple choice questions on national security topics chosen by leaders of the World Affairs Councils nationwide.
 The Colorado Springs winning team will go to Washington, D.C. to compete in the national finals.
 Academic WorldQuest™ is a flagship youth education program of the national network of World Affairs Councils of America.
 For a look at this year’s topics and the extensive study guide provided by the national Council…Learn more at Academic Worldquest 2015

 - High School Symposium Each year a timely international topic becomes the focus of an all-day interactive debate.
 There is a keynote speaker, a debate, and a film on the topic, followed by small group discussions and conclusions.
-This popular annual event takes place this year on September 22 at Colorado College and draws several hundred students from across the city.
-For information on this year’s topic, “The 2016 Election: Implications for U. S. Foreign Policy” and directions for registering, click High School Symposium
+This popular annual event takes place this year on September 21 at Colorado College and draws several hundred students from across the city.
+For information on this year’s topic, “North Korea” and directions for registering, click High School Symposium

 - Speaker Events Approximately once a month the Council presents speakers of national renown at member luncheons which are normally held at the Broadmoor Hotel.
 Secondary school teachers are invited to sign up and bring a limited number of their students to these events at no charge.
 See events on the front page.

 - Young Diplomats Clubs These clubs are formed by students interested in international affairs who wish to extend their learning beyond the classroom with activities of their own design.
 After school approval and the support of a faculty member are secured, the World Affairs Council will offer guidance and resources as requested.
 Membership in the Council will be given at no charge to club members.
 For a list of suggested activities, click Young Diplomats Clubs.